Trevormdluli/autopro/README.md

 Total estimated budget: R19300

- The changes that i made
+ The changes that were made:
  Colours and text styling of the website:
 font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;
 background colour is white